The Truth About Obsessive Compulsive Disorder Will Terrify You!

 People suffering from Obsessive Compulsive Disorder (OCD) are plagued by symptoms of both, obsessions and compulsions.
 Generally, most of us have some or the other obsessive thoughts or compulsive behaviors.
 But, this does not signify that we all suffer from OCD.
 Specifically, people suffering from Obsessive Compulsive Disorder (OCD) undergo such extreme cycles that it consumes a lot of their time and gets in the way of valuable activities.

-Usually, obsessions comprise of unwanted, intrusive thoughts, images or urges that trigger intensely distressing feelings and lead to anxiety.
-Following are the common symptoms:
+Usually, obsessions comprise unwanted, intrusive thoughts, images or urges that trigger intensely distressing feelings and lead to anxiety.
+The following are the common symptoms:

 • Contamination from things such as bodily fluids, germs, environment, household chemicals, and dirt.